-Receptor Monitoring Activities Monitoring Indicators Frequency Responsibility Supervision Total estimated Cost in US\$ Biological Oxygen Demand (BOD), Polychlorinated Biphenyls (PCBs) 4 Soil Site inspection with photo documentation; Soil testing Inspection: signs of soil erosion, evidence of spills of fuel and lubricants Soil testing: pH, temperature, organic content, poly-aromatic hydrocarbons (PAHs); Faecal coliforms and Total coliforms • Soil testing in case of accidental spills Contractor through approved third party.
-Resident engineer Testing done by accredited laboratories.
-Additional cost 3000 US \$ 5 Waste Management Site inspections Maintaining a record of type, quantity, and disposal location of solid and liquid waste generation; Storage conditions of hazardous materials; Disposal at designated sites Contracts with approved waste disposal contractors Receipts form disposal sites (if available) Photo documentation Inspection: bi- weekly Contractor Resident engineer No additional costs 6 Construction Camp • Site inspections Storage conditions of hazardous materials; Disposal at designated sites Contracts with approved waste disposal contractors Receipts form disposal sites (if available) Photo documentation Inspection: bi- weekly Contractor Resident engineer No additional costs
+Recep otor Monitoring Activities Monitoring Indicators Frequency Responsibility Supervision Total estimated Cost in US\$ Biological Oxygen Demand (BOD), Polychlorinated Biphenyls (PCBs) 4 Soil Site inspection with photo documentation; Soil testing Inspection: signs of soil erosion, evidence of spills of fuel and lubricants Soil testing: pH, temperature, organic content, poly-aromatic hydrocarbons (PAHs); Faecal coliforms and Total coliforms Soil testing in case of accidental spills approved third Resident engineer Testing done by accredited laboratories.
+Additional cost 3000 US \$ 5 Waste Management Site inspections Maintaining a record of type, quantity, and disposal location of solid and liquid waste generation; Storage conditions of hazardous materials; Disposal at designated sites Contracts with approved waste disposal contractors Receipts form disposal sites (if available) Photo documentation Inspection: bi- weekly Contractor Resident engineer No additional costs 6 Construction Camp • Site inspections Storage conditions of hazardous materials; Disposal at designated sites Contracts with approved waste disposal contractors Receipts form disposal sites (if available) Photo documentation Inspection: bi-weekly Contractor Resident engineer No additional costs

-Recep ptor Monitoring Activities Monitoring Indicators Frequency Responsibility Supervision Total Cost ir estimated US\$ 7 Traffic Site surveillance for the presence of fencing/barriers and warning signs, and traffic speed limitations Records on any traffic accidents project-related Contractor Resident engineer No costs additional 8 Handling Complains Maintaining records of filed complaints and responses Time of response to the complaint;Number of complaints Monthly Resident engineer PMT No costs additional 9 Public health and safety personal protective equipment to workers weekly Contractor Resident engineer No costs additional 10 Occupational Health and Safety Contractor is to prepare OHS Plan to be improved by the supervision Engineer according to the OSHA guidelines Monitor and report on implementation and integration of H&amp;S Plan by all project personnel throughout the project. activities and facilities are in compliance with the H&amp;S Plan Contractor Resident Engineer No costs additional 11 Workers Influx/Workforce- All mitigation Emmeasures have been implemented (in specific those related to the Number of complaints received from the community with regards to workers' behavior in general and the time it took Contractor Resident Engineer No costs additional
+Recep ptor Monitoring Activities Monitoring Indicators Frequency Responsibility Supervision Total Cost in estimated n US\$ 7 Traffic Site surveillance for the presence of fencing/barriers and warning signs, and traffic speed limitations Records on any traffic accidents project-related Contractor Resident engineer No costs additional 8 Handling Complains Maintaining records of filed complaints and responses Time of response to the complaint;Number of complaints Monthly Resident engineer PMT No costs additional 9 Public health and safety evidence • Maintaining records of personal protective weekly Contractor Resident engineer No costs additional 10 Occupational Health and Safety prepare OHS Plan to be improved by the supervision Engineer according to the OSHA guidelines Monitor and report on implementation and integration of H&S Plan by all project personnel throughout the project. activities and facilities are in compliance with the H&S Plan Contractor Resident Engineer No costs additional 11 Workers Influx/Workforce- All mitigation measures have been implemented (in specific those related to the received from the Contractor Resident Engineer No costs additional

 Receptor Monitoring Activities Monitoring Indicators Frequency Responsibility Supervision Total estimated Cost in US\$ Community Interactions code of conduct including GBV and other labor influx risks,) The Code of Conduct has been prepared and formally adopted Number of complaints received from the community with regards to workers' behavior in general and the time it took to solve them.
-Training records % of workers trained on Code of Conduct % of workers trained on GBV records % of workers trained on Code of Conduct % of workers trained on GBV Total cost US\$ (Construe ction phase) 8,000US \$
+Training records % of workers trained on Code of Conduct % of workers trained on GBV records % of workers trained on Code of Conduct % of workers trained on GBV Total cost US\$ (Construction phase) 8,000US \$